JamesMcCarthy79/Home-Assistant-Config/config/packages/presence/README.md

 <p align="left">This tracker uses GPS location from our phones to update HA as to where we are this component works to varing degrees, I have managed to improve this with tasker on my android firing whenever I connect/disconnect from Wi-FI/Bluetooth or select Airplane mode.</br>
 <h4 align="left">BLE Detection</h4>
 <p align="left">This tracker uses 3 Rasberry Pi Zero's located around the house with HASSIO with Bluetooth addon and Bluetooth tracker component configured.</br>
+<h4 align="left">Bayesian Sensor</h4>
+<p align="left">This brings the best of all the methods above together to detect the probability that I am indeed home or away.
+I assume if I can ping my device I'm home, I also assume if more then one of my methods thinks I'm home then thats probably where I am.
+This is as close to perfect presence detection as I can acheive.
+I should mention that I also use Node-RED to combine my trackers to come up with the best probability that I'm home.</br>
 <h4 align="left">Package Inputs:</h4>
 <p align="left">There are 2 input boolaens which are triggered by the BLE trackers located around the house, these are then used to update home/away status aswell as trigger automations.</p>
 <h4 align="left">Package Sensors:</h4>